by Cynthia M. Johnson, MA

-Shoulder instability occurs when the upper-end of the arm bone, known as the humerus, slides partially or completely out of the shoulder socket.
+Shoulder instability is when the upper-end of the arm bone slides partly or fully out of the shoulder socket.

-American Academy of Family Physicians
+Family Doctor—American Academy of Family Physicians

-American Academy of Orthopaedic Surgeons
+Ortho Info—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Association